 Proprietary fund statements provide both long-term and short-term financial information consistent with the focus provided by the government-wide financial statements, but with more detail for major enterprise funds.
-The basic proprietary fund statements are presented on pages 31 through 34 of this report.
+The basic proprietary fund statements are presented in the financial section of this report.